How to Eat Natto (Nattō – 納豆)

 You can have toast with butter and natto, paired with mayonnaise, or topped with cheese (all of which are very popular combinations).

-- As a topping with silken tofu
+- As a topping with silken tofu and shredded nori.

-- With kimchi over rice
+- With kimchi over rice.

 - In Miso Soup – yup, you can add it in your soup!

-What to Eat with Nato
+What to Eat with Natto

 Natto can be served as part of a meal or as a snack.